 With so many surgeons available worldwide, the chance you find one that works for you is very likely.
 Here at Mexico Bariatric Center, we have six leading gastric sleeve surgeons ready to accompany you with specific qualifications and surgical expertise.

 Obesity is not a life sentence.
 You may live with it every day, but you don’t have to!
-There are extremely effective weight loss procedures that are shown 70% effective in reducing weight in the first year.
+There are highly effective weight loss procedures that are shown to be 70% effective in reducing weight in the first year.
 Get more life!
 Start with one of our qualified surgeons at Mexico Bariatric Center!

 Consult with gastric sleeve doctors at Mexico Bariatric Center®

 Obesity is an entirely treatable disease, and we are here to help you win this battle with safety and ease.
 At Mexico Bariatric Center®, we are proud of our team of best-in-class gastric sleeve doctors in Mexico who have the skill and the dedication to help patients achieve permanent freedom from obesity.